Marijuana schedule 1 drug

 19 Recreational pot users can’t legally buy recreational marijuana in another state and import it into California, as this violates Federal law and interstate business.

 20 Recreational users can grow their own marijuana and use it legally, but cannot sell it.

 21 Recreational users that smoke for depression, anxiety, insomnia, stress or another symptom can apply online to get a medical marijuana card.
 See MMJ DOCTORS ONLINE NOW.

 22 Sales of medical marijuana to patients with valid medical marijuana ID cards exempt them from paying any existing state sales and use tax (16%).
 Having a Medical Marijuana ID card will likely save hundreds or even thousands of dollars per year.
 Patients will be able to buy better lab tested cannabis strains.
 To get a legal medical cannabis recommendation ONLINE and MMJ ID card by a licensed medical doctor, click on this link.

 23 Marijuana, recreational or medical, can not be sold by a user or patient.
 Only a business with a license to sell in the state can do so.
 This means that it is illegal for a regular person or patient to sell their marijuana product to anyone else.

 “You cannot sell it to another person but you can share it,” – NORML

-25 Medical cannabis patients personal information that is disclosed to government is protected under the Confidentiality of Medical Information Act.
+25 Medical cannabis patient’s personal information that is disclosed to the government is protected under the Confidentiality of Medical Information Act.

-26 Medical pot patients cannot lose their custodial or parental rights solely based on their status as an MMJ patient.
+26 Medical marijuana patients cannot lose their custodial or parental rights solely based on their status as an MMJ patient.

 27 Medical cannabis patients must get a new medical marijuana recommendation by a California licensed doctor to meet the new requirements in the Medical Cannabis Regulation and Safety Act.